hpi-schul-cloud/nuxt-client/src/components/ui-dndrop/README.md

 </p>

 <p align="center">
-A Vue.js drag and drop library.
+A Vue.js drag and drop library. ["forked" in order to fix some issues]
 </p>

 <p align="center">